dollynambi/Codes-for-Post-selected-MIPT/codes for random quantum circuit/README.md

 The headers for these files are  S0 (Hartley entropy), S1 (von Neumann entropy) , S2 (2nd order Renyi entropy), S3 (3nd order Renyi entropy) and Sinf (infinite-order (min) Renyi entropy).

-## `tmi_p`
+## `tmi_t`
 This folder contains the files:
  -  `HaarRandomCircuit.jl` :
      Contains all the functions relevant for running the circuit and computing the half-cut entropy and the tripartite mutual information.
  -  `mutualInformationHaar.jl` :
-     Script to run the simulation and compute the half-cut entropy and the tripartite mutual information at time t = 2L,  and t =4L for different system sizes and measurement rates.
+     Code to run the simulation and compute the entropies of the different partitions and the tripartite mutual information at time step till t = 4L for different system sizes and measurement rates.

 ### Running the code
-To run the code all the files in `tmi_p` should be in the same directory, then it can be run by
+To run the code all the files in `tmi_t` should be in the same directory, then it can be run by
 ```bash
 julia mutualInformationHaar.jl Arg1 Arg2 Arg3
 ```